dymmond/lilya/docs/en/docs/contrib/mail.md

 * Use `setup_mail` once in `main.py` (or whatever file you have your application instance).
 * Inject the configured `Mailer` anywhere with `dependencies={"mailer": Mail}`.
-* Clean error messages if it isn’t configured.
+* Clean error messages if it isn't configured.
 * Easy to override in tests.

 ---